H3LLY3A1/H3LLY3A1/README.md

 ### aka **H3LLY3A1**

-**Backend & Full‑stack Developer | Node.js • TypeScript • Rust • DevOps**
+**Backend & Full-stack Developer • Node.js • TypeScript • Rust • DevOps**

-I build fast backend systems, clean APIs, automated workflows, and explore Rust to push performance even further.
-I love problem‑solving, DevOps tooling, and making development smoother for everyone.
+I build resilient backend systems, fast APIs, and automation that just works — with a bit of chaotic charm.

+---

+## 💥 Glitch Vibe
+This profile rocks a glitch animated header (SVG) — subtle channel splits, scanlines, and jitter — to give a cyberpunk / hacker aesthetic while staying accessible and lightweight.

 ---